Pradumnasaraf/DevOps/ArgoCD/README.md

 - **Canary** - Deploy the new version of the application to a small subset of users.
 If the new version is working fine, then deploy it to the rest of the users.
 This is the most common form of progressive delivery.
 It is also the most complex to implement.
 It requires a lot of infrastructure and a lot of testing.

-- To make the whole setup declaritive way and make it infrastructure as we deploy ArgoCD Argo CD applications just like any other Kubernetes resource.
+- To make the whole setup declarative way and make it infrastructure as we deploy ArgoCD Argo CD applications just like any other Kubernetes resource.
 This is also managed through a git repository.

 [Docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/) for reference.